 Trainers should be prepared to examine their own beliefs and to be responsive to the nuances of discussion.
-A good trainer will appreciate the input of cotrainers and participants in exploring sensitive issues, and be aware of their own position of power when leading discussion.
+A good trainer will appreciate the input of participants in exploring sensitive issues, and be aware of their own position of power when leading discussion.

 The ethnicity of the trainer you choose may be important, depending on what you want to achieve.
 You may want a trainer with lived experience of racism, who can guide discussion using their personal perspective and deep understanding of the issues.

 Where there are resistant learners who might hold some degree of prejudice, evidence suggests that attitude and behaviour change is more likely to happen if the trainer is a peer - someone they see as being 'like them' - to reinforce the fact that prejudice is not the norm for their social group.
-Specific evidence exists to show that racist behaviours in white men decline significantly if a white person who they see as credible challenges their views.15
+Specific evidence exists to show that racist behaviours in white men decline significantly if a white person who they see as credible challenges their views.20

-However, be aware that these concerns need to be balanced out with due consideration to the legal requirements of employment discrimination legislation.
+However, be aware that these concerns need to be balanced out with due consideration to the legal requirements of employment discrimination legislation where trainers may be considered as 'workers', for example if they have a contract to personally undertake the work.

-Some organisations choose to have co-trainers from both Black and minority and majority ethnic backgrounds who can work together, bringing different types of experience and skill.
-However, in these situations careful planning is required to ensure input is balanced well between the two trainers, in order to avoid any appearance of tokenism.
+Some organisations choose to have co-trainers from both Black and minority ethnic and majority ethnic backgrounds who can work together, bringing different types of experience and skill.
+However, in these situations it's important to ensure input is balanced well between the two trainers in order to avoid any appearance of tokenism.